gachaconr/PiServerCodes/README.md

-Some of the codes (client.c and server.c) are developed and found in the web but keeping them here to easy access
+Some of the codes (client.c and server.c, for example) are developed and found in the web but keeping them here to easy access

 Several Codes for data transmission, mainly using RPi as a server